 If the breast implants are removed or explanted, you may or may not require a breast lift to restore the appearance of the breasts, reduce breast droop, and address any skin laxity.
 This depends on individualized factors, including the size of the existing implants, texture and quality of your skin, and the amount of breast tissue that you had prior to the placement of the implants.

 There are numerous factors to consider when determining whether a breast revision is right for you.
-To learn more about your options, or to schedule a complimentary consultation with Dr. Hankins or Dr. Sohn, please contact our practice today.
+To learn more about your options, or to schedule a complimentary consultation with Dr. Hankins, Dr. Sohn or Dr. Jaiswal, please contact our practice today.